 Once the school year is underway, all-school liturgies are held once a month, each one with a special focus including Homecoming, All Saints Day, Senior and Pro-Life Club Witnessing, and Ash Wednesday, to name a few.
-Check the website for more details.
-Please join us for any of these events!

 To nurture our students’ faith lives, all students attend a retreat of some type specifically designed with them in mind.
 The Freshmen Retreat allows our newest students to build a deeper, more personal relationship with Jesus, as well as build new friendships with classmates.
 Service is the theme of our Sophomore Retreat where students visit off-site organizations such as elementary schools, senior citizen homes, food pantries, and adult daycares to offer service for the day, becoming the hands and feet of Jesus in today’s world.
 Juniors leave Bishop DuBourg for three days to participate in a Kairos Retreat.
 Kairos, God’s time, is a retreat allowing juniors to get away from the distractions of everyday life, to take time for themselves, and to make time for God.
 What a fantastic opportunity!
-As leaders in our school, seniors take part in a Fourth Day Retreat off campus, an extension of the Kairos Retreat.
+As leaders in our school, seniors take part in a Fourth Day Retreat off-campus, an extension of the Kairos Retreat.
 The retreat reminds seniors of their time spent with God on their junior retreat and how important that relationship with Jesus truly is, especially as graduation awaits.